mmoaay/Bamboots/README.md

 }
 ```

+We can also support other refresh control such as `MJRefresh`.

 ### Show progress when requesting

 We have extended `DownloadRequest` and `UploadRequest` class of Alamofire and added a `progress` method to it.